Consumer rights

 The Consumer Rights Act introduced specific new rights to protect you when buying digital content (it's Part 1, Chapter 3, if you want to look it up).

-Before the act came into force on 1 Oct 2015 (or still, for anything bought before then) you didn't have separate rights for digital content – you had to use the goods and service rights, which didn't always apply well to digital items.
+Before the act came into force on 1 October 2015 (or still, for anything bought before then) you didn't have separate rights for digital content – you had to use the goods and service rights, which didn't always apply well to digital items.

-The new law applies to any digital content, whether it's a Blu-ray disc containing a film that can be physically touched, or a downloaded film that can't be.
+The current law applies to any digital content, whether it's a Blu-ray disc containing a film that can be physically touched, or a downloaded film that can't be.
 It also applies to any updates and modifications made to the content for six years after you've had it.

 The SAD FART rules still apply to digital content – it needs to be of satisfactory quality, as described, fit for the purpose and last a reasonable length of time.
 But there are a few differences with digital content as well.